Smardt-Chiller-Group/totoro/README.md

 ./dockerfiles/web/web.Dockerfile
 ```
 #### Hosts and Deployment Targets
-The totoro.yaml file should define valid hosts and deployment targets:
+The totoro.yaml file should define valid hosts and deployment targets as well as chiller selection API branch:

 ```yaml
 hosts: